-Premium P2 Edition: Premium P1 edition features and also:
+Premium P2 Edition: Features of the Premium P1 Edition plus:

-- Privileged Identity Management: Administration and protection of administrator accounts, allowing to assign the administrator role to a user temporarily, alerting of the change and monitoring their access to resources among other functionalities.
+- Privileged Identity Management: Administration and protection of administrator accounts, allowing to assign the administrator role to a user temporarily, alerting of the change and supervising their access to resources among other functionalities.

 - Very advanced security reporting: